frederickqi/TubeDB/README.md

 **Welcome to TubeDB!
 This is Team BugBusters' final project submission for CIS5500(University of Pennsylvania).**

-This is a group project contributed by
+This is a group project created by

 Zan Zhang ,